 As the article states, workers of all generations need to “...be aware of what has worked and has not worked in the digital world.
-Digital leaders need to be able to bestow confidence in others, so organizations don’t fear embarking on new projects.”
+Digital leaders and senior decision-makers need to be able to bestow confidence in others, so organizations don’t fear embarking on new projects.”

 What Boomers Know and You Should Keep Active

 The transfer of knowledge between retiring boomers and generations still in the workplace (X, Millenials and Z), is an essential part of this effort.
-Younger employees lack three things their Boomer counterparts have:
+Younger employees in the workforce lack three things their Boomer counterparts have:

 - Boomers are familiar with typical enterprise systems.